 In order to fight blunders, find the right plan in complex positions and improve your positional and tactical vision we recommend you to sign up for our comprehensive training course.
 Hundreds of chess players already benefited from our training.
 Don’t wait, start winning chess games today.

 English Opening – The rupture f2-f4

 Another interesting idea for white is the rupture f2-f4.
-This plan is less known, however we rate it very highly.
+This plan is less known, however, we rate it very highly.
 Even if, objectively, it is not the best in terms of safety and control of the game, the practical problems that it presents for black makes it worth playing.
-White opens the F file against all forecast in order to start an attack on the kingside.
+White opens the F file against all forecasts in order to start an attack on the kingside.

-There are couple of points to keep in consideration when executing this idea:
+There are a couple of points to keep in consideration when executing this idea: